posit-dev/air/docs/formatter.md

 tab-width = 2
 ```

 One nice feature of Air is that when code exceeds the line width, it is automatically expanded over multiple lines.
 But when tabs are used as leading indentation, how many characters does a tab represent?
 To determine that, Air looks to the `IndentWidth`, which is otherwise only useful when `IndentStyle` is `Space`.
-The indent width of 2 plus the 46 characters in the call to `my_cool_function()` puts us at 48 characters - i.e. less than the line length, so it stays folded.
+The indent width of 2 plus the 46 characters in the call to `my_cool_function()` puts us at 48 characters - i.e. less than the line length, so it stays flattened.
 Note that the `tab-width` setting of the IDE is also 2.
 This means that if you had added a vertical "ruler" in your IDE at 50 characters (here, represented by the `#` characters), then everything would look normal.

 But imagine if your collaborator sets their `tab-width` to 8.
 In that case, it would visually look like the line takes up 54 (8 + 46) characters, but to Air it still only takes up 48 characters: